web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/wallet-iframe-architecture.md

 ## Flow (high‑level)

-1) Parent mounts service iframe (hidden) and handshakes
+1) Parent mounts service iframe (hidden) and performs a CONNECT→READY handshake using a MessageChannel
 2) Calls are forwarded via MessageChannel to the wallet
 3) When a confirm click is needed, the wallet shows its own modal to capture the gesture
 4) Signers (WASM workers) run in the wallet; signed results are returned to the parent